-\textit{Mesh models:} We will now cover models which use a surface mesh as the underlying map representation.
+We will now cover models that use a surface mesh as the underlying map representation.
 Such models create a dense surface but can have difficulties in modelling discontinuous motion.

-DefSLAM~\citep{lamarcaDefSLAMTrackingMapping2021} use a triangular mesh template for surface representation.
-To fit this template they minimize the 2D image re-projection error over detected keypoints.
+DefSLAM (\discussed{},~\citet{lamarcaDefSLAMTrackingMapping2021}) use a triangular mesh template for surface representation.
+To fit this template, they minimize the 2D image re-projection error over detected keypoints.
 Bending and stretching energy is used on said points as a regularization.
 They perform data association using ORB matches within a local search region.
 For near-term warping estimation, they use SfT.
-They re-estimate the template in a slower mapping thread as needed.
+In a slower mapping thread, they re-estimate the template as needed.
 A NRSfM optimization is performed on co-visible frames to calculate template updates.
-This method uses a mesh representation which can limit the possible deformations, and only uses ORB features for data association.
-Additionally, it does not provide loop closure.
-For evaluation they use stereo methods to evaluate the performance.
+This method uses ORB features for data association along with a mesh representation that can limit the possible deformations and does not provide loop closure.
+The authors use stereo methods to evaluate performance.
 These do not provide direct information on tracking accuracy in deformable environments.

-SD-DefSLAM~\citep{gomez-rodriguezSDDefSLAMSemiDirectMonocular2021} adds LK optical flow to DefSLAM.
-They add a ORB bag-of-words model (BoW) for enabling relocalization under mild deformation conditions.
-To estimate initial pose they use Perspective-n-Point.
-Limitations again lie in the use of a mesh for the map and quantification using RMSE on stereo maps.
+SD-DefSLAM (\discussed{},~\citet{gomez-rodriguezSDDefSLAMSemiDirectMonocular2021}) adds LK optical flow to DefSLAM.
+They add an ORB bag-of-words model for enabling relocalization under mild deformation conditions.
+To estimate initial pose, they use the Perspective-n-Point algorithm.
+Limitations again lie in the use of a mesh for the map, and quantification using RMSE on stereo maps.
 Additionally, LK optical flow can fail in cases with large displacement.